the-abra/the-abra/README.md

 Hi there 👋 I'm Abra
 =============================================================

-- 🔭 I’m currently working on PNA Portal
+- 🔭 I’m currently working at PNA
-- 🌱 I’m currently learning Micro Bit Programming
+- 🌱 I’m currently learning Chinese and Korean
-- 👯 I’m looking to collaborate on DockerShell and Plexus Asistan project
+- 👯 I’m looking to collaborate on DockerShell
 - 💬 Ask me about for how to learn coding!
 - 📫 You can reach me with: abra@plexusteam.org
 - 😄 Pronouns: he/him